-In connection with this offering, the options to purchase Corsair Group (Cayman), LP units held by the NEOs were converted into equivalent options to purchase Corsair Gaming, Inc. common stock and will be assumed by Corsair Gaming, Inc. For example, Mr. Potter's option to purchase 1,200,000 Corsair Group (Cayman), LP units became an option to purchase 600,000 shares of Corsair Gaming, Inc.'s common stock.
+In connection with this offering, the options to purchase Corsair Group (Cayman), LP units held by the NEOs will be converted into equivalent options to purchase Corsair Gaming, Inc. common stock and will be assumed by Corsair Gaming, Inc.

-We have adopted, subject to stockholder approval, the 2020 Incentive Award Plan, referred to below as the 2020 Plan, in order to facilitate the grant of equity incentives to directors, employees

-(including our NEOs) and consultants of our company and certain of our affiliates and to enable us to obtain and retain services of these individuals, which is essential to our long-term success.
-The 2020 Plan became effective on the day prior to the first public trading date of our common stock.
+We intend to adopt a 2020 Equity Incentive Plan, referred to below as the 2020 Plan, in order to facilitate the grant of equity incentives to directors, employees (including our NEOs) and consultants of our company and certain of its affiliates and to enable us to obtain and retain services of these individuals, which is essential to our long-term success.
+We expect that the 2020 Plan will be effective on the date on which it is adopted by our board of directors, subject to approval of such plan by our stockholders.
 For additional information about the 2020 Plan, please see the section titled "Equity Incentive Plans" below.